supposedly/nutshell/LAYMAN-README.md

 is the first word after the header (whether it be on the same line or the next) -- this is the rule's *name*, used to refer to it from within Golly, but anything after it in this segment is ignored (making it handy for comments or explanations!).

-Next, the `@TABLE` segment, It starts off with three sorts of directives: first, the number of cell states in our rule (two: on/"alive" and off/"dead"), then the neighborhood (Moore, meaning eight cells surrounding a given one), and finally symmetries, going into which isn't too important but suffice it to say that they specify what "supplementary" transitions can be inferred from those declared explicitly below.
+Next, the `@TABLE` segment.
+It starts off with three sorts of directives: first, the number of cell states in our rule (2, being on/"alive" and off/"dead"), then the neighborhood (Moore, meaning all eight cells surrounding a given one), and finally symmetries, going into which isn't too important but suffice it to say that they specify what "supplementary" transitions can be inferred from the ones declared explicitly below.

-After these directives come variable declarations; a variable is a container for more than one cell state, which will make sense as soon as the transitions are explained.
+After these directives come variable declarations; a variable is a container for more than one cell state, but that'll make more sense as soon as transitions are explained; they're the long comma-delimited segments at the very bottom.

-Finally, transitions.
-These are declared in the form `center cell, northern cell, northeastern cell, eastern cell, ..., northwestern cell, new center cell`, or less-verbosely ``C, N, NE, E, SE, S, SW, W, NW, C` ``.
-For example, the second transition -- `1,1,1,0,0,0,0,0,0,1` -- says that the center cell in this
+Transitions are declared in the form `center cell, northern cell, northeastern cell, eastern cell, ..., northwestern cell, new center cell`, or less-verbosely ``C, N, NE, E, SE, S, SW, W, NW, C` ``.
+For example, the second transition -- `1,1,1,0,0,0,0,0,0,1` -- says that the center cell in this configuration...
-configuration:

 ```
 . o o